Week Four of 50 Weeks to a Lighter More Loving You: GIVE NOTICE

 How’s that going?

 MINDFULNESS is a big buzz word these days.
-I even notice a whole magazine on mindfulness at the grocery store.
+I even noticed a whole magazine on mindfulness at the grocery store.

 What’s up with MINDFULNESS?

-- It helps you become an OBJECTIVE OBSERVER...one that does not judge, label or classify.
-In mindfulness you are just acknowledging and being aware of things, and for this week for you is on your not so pleasant thoughts.
+- It helps us become an OBJECTIVE OBSERVER...one that does not judge, label or classify.
+In mindfulness we are just acknowledging and being aware of our thought life.

-- It helps you see that YOU ARE NOT YOUR THOUGHTS!
+- It helps us see that WE ARE NOT YOUR THOUGHTS!
 They are just thoughts.
-You have the choice not to believe everything you think.
+We have the choice not to believe everything we think.
 (Thank goodness, right?)

-- It helps you BE PRESENT.
+- It helps us BE PRESENT.
 Many times when we have the critical/judgmental thoughts of our self or others we are:

 SPIRITUALLY, how does this make me a lighter more loving person?